- Quick Links

 - Pay for College - How much does college cost?
 Find out here.
 Payment plans, grants, loans, scholarships, work study programs, and student job opportunities may help.

-- Get Books, ID, etc. - Get connected with the many services available to HCC students: clubs and organizations, student email, emergency alerts, HCC Campus Store, disability services, library, food services, and more.
+- Get Books, ID, etc. - Get connected with the many services available to HCC students: clubs and organizations, student email, emergency alerts, parking permits, HCC Campus Store, disability services, library, food services, and more.

 Which best describes you?